dhirajthakare/Javascript-Tutorial/udemy/nodejs.md

 ### 1 what is Dispatcher
 It facilitates interaction between objects in Node.
 A Dispatcher is a service object that is used to ensure that the Event is passed to all relevant Listeners

-### 2 Lazy-loading feature modules
-By default, NgModules are eagerly loaded, which means that as soon as the application loads, so do all the NgModules, whether or not they are immediately necessary.
-For large applications with lots of routes, consider lazy loading —a design pattern that loads NgModules as needed.
-Lazy loading helps keep initial bundle sizes smaller, which in turn helps decrease load times.

 ### 3 How to Use Buffers in Node.js